KaranVyas7/MegaMind/README.md

 # MegaMind

 MegaMind is an AI-powered learning assistant that helps students better comprehend and retain lecture material.
-Winner of a track at HackRU Spring 2025.

 ## What It Does